raikrahul/book_linuxkernel_blockdrv/mybrd_skeleton.md

 But you should note that there is no device file in /dev directory.
 So far, we registered device and get the number from kernel but did not create device file.
-We will do that in the next chapter.
+We will do that in the following chapter.